moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+#### Favicon

+This setting allows you to upload an image (.ico or .png format) that your browser will display as a favicon.

 ### 2. Tab "Advanced Settings"